aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `proof.toCBOR(): Buffer`

 JSON is cool, but proofs are ultimately meant to be passed on-chain as redeemer or datum.
-We thus provide a `.toCBOR` as well to serialise a proof into a format compatible with the on-chain expectations.
+Thus, we provide a method `.toCBOR` to serialise a proof into a format compatible with the on-chain expectations.

 ```js
 proofTangerine.toCBOR().toString('hex');